ANUSF/OpenID-Client-Engine/README.md

 provider that is used in the view) in order to change the default behaviour.

-The global defaults can changed by setting the attributes `default_login` and `server_human_name` in `OpenidClient::Config`.
+The global defaults can be changed by setting the attributes `default_login` and `server_human_name` in `OpenidClient::Config`.

-Example:

-    OpenidClient::Config.default_login = 'http://myopenid.com'

 Automatic re-authentication with the server
 -------------------------------------------

-An experimental new feature has just been added that allows clients to update their authentication status automatically when users log in or out of the OpenID server.
+An experimental new feature has been added that allows clients to update their authentication status automatically when users log in or out of the OpenID server.
 For this to work, the server must maintain a cookie '_openid_session_timestamp' that gets changed after each such